Ketel Marte Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.92).
+- The White Sox's 4.97 team ERA ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (211 total, 1.4 per game).
+- White Sox pitchers combine to allow 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- His last appearance came on Tuesday against the Washington Nationals, when the righty threw six innings, surrendering one earned run while allowing four hits.
+- The right-hander's last appearance came on Friday against the Boston Red Sox, when he tossed 6 1/3 innings, surrendering one earned run while giving up five hits.

-- The 32-year-old has put up an ERA of 7.27, with 6.2 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .302 against him.
+- In 19 games this season, the 27-year-old has a 5.10 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .223 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.